Tips and tricks

 Or you need to restart from the

-option which will reindex everything.
+beginning with the --restart option which will reindex everything.

 fscrawler uses a media library that currently does not clean up their temporary files.
 Parsing MP4 files may create very large temporary files in /tmp.
 The following commands could be useful e.g. as a cronjob to automatically delete those files once they are old and no longer in use.
 Adapt the commands as needed.